-Mergers and acquisitions (M&A) are expected to rebound in 2024, returning from 2023’s sparse deal activity.1 While M&A is typically associated with corporate and finance strategies, the procurement function is crucial in ensuring M&A success.
-From a procurement perspective, M&A often presents opportunities for companies to enhance their purchasing power, expand into new markets, and streamline operations, which can increase competitiveness and profitability.
+Mergers and acquisitions (M&A) are expected to rebound in 2024, following 2023’s sparse deal activity.1 While M&A is typically associated with corporate and finance strategies, the procurement function plays a crucial role in ensuring success.
+From a procurement perspective, M&A often presents opportunities to enhance purchasing power, expand into new markets, and streamline operations.
+Consequently, companies can increase competitiveness and profitability.

 $2 trillion per year

-Of the $2 trillion spent each year on acquisitions, it’s estimated that 70-90% fails to deliver the anticipated results.2
+Of the $2 trillion spent annually on acquisitions, an estimated 70–90% fails to deliver the anticipated results.2

 Conducting due diligence

-- Evaluate supplier relationships across each organization to identify areas for consolidation.
+Evaluate supplier relationships across both organizations to identify areas for consolidation.

-- Determine the importance of each supplier, align with a single provider for comparable products or services, eliminate duplications, and negotiate favorable terms to establish preferred suppliers.
+Determine supplier importance and align with a single provider for comparable products or services.
+This helps eliminate duplications and negotiate favorable terms to establish preferred suppliers.

-- Assess and work to mitigate procurement-related risks arising from the deal, such as supplier disruptions, contractual issues, or regulatory compliance.
+Assess and mitigate procurement risks arising from the deal, including supplier disruptions, contractual issues, or regulatory compliance.

-Engaging a third-party service provider can greatly enhance the due diligence process.
-Their expertise ensures a detailed review of the expected savings and benefits of the M&A. This helps assess synergies, identify integration hurdles, and evaluate the deal and merged organization’s value.
+Furthermore, engaging a third-party service provider can greatly enhance due diligence.
+Their expertise ensures a thorough review of expected savings and benefits, helps assess synergies, identifies integration hurdles, and evaluates the overall deal and merged organization’s value.

 Staffing up

-Mergers often adhere to tight timelines, placing pressure on the procurement team to produce rapid results.
-This can stretch resources and restrict their ability to manage the intricacies of combining procurement functions.
-When your company transitions to acquisition mode, consider augmenting your existing team to maintain consistent support for internal stakeholders and ensure smooth operations.
+Mergers often follow tight timelines, which can stretch the procurement team and limit their ability to manage the complexities of combining functions.
+Therefore, when your company transitions to acquisition mode, consider augmenting the team.
+This approach maintains consistent support for internal stakeholders and ensures smooth operations.

 Supporting successful integrations

-Procurement is key in addressing integration challenges early and maximizing value.
-By finding common goals and crafting a unified strategy, it ensures the procurement process supports the new organization’s objectives.
-At this stage, the focus is on simplifying procurement systems, making processes uniform, staying compliant with regulations, and using the best practices from both organizations to boost efficiency.
+Procurement plays a key role in addressing integration challenges early and maximizing value.
+By identifying common goals and crafting a unified strategy, procurement ensures processes align with the new organization’s objectives.
+At this stage, the focus should be on simplifying systems, standardizing processes, maintaining compliance, and leveraging best practices from both organizations to boost efficiency.

 Top Recommendations